gggliuye/VIO/docs/deepblue/LM.rst

           -> add to process query

-          -> predict the current state (position, quaternion and velocity) by intergration (mean value)
+          -> predict the current state (position, quaternion and velocity) by intergration (mean value).

 Details of mean value integration (in estimator_node -> predict()), where all the values are vectors: